-- oppositively influence the national direction of livestock and meat industry: - of fostering relationship development among stakeholders; and, - managing programs and initiatives to help make this happen.
+- providing further stimulus for the competitiveness and profitability of the industry and positively influence the national direction of livestock and meat industry; - O fostering relationship development among stakeholders; and, - O managing programs and initiatives to help make this happen.

 ALMA reports to the Minister of Alberta Agriculture and Rural Development through the Board Chair.
 Governance practices have been developed to respond to the high expectations of stakeholders and include best practices within the livestock and meat industry.